 The young nation's recent history had more than proven that the Articles did not work, and that the future of the recently-created American States depended on adopting a federal concept over the old confederation model; but Patrick Henry remained adamant and refused to support a federally-based constitution.
 He refused to give ground, even after the support for a federal model left him at the way-side.
+At wit's end, Thomas Jefferson wrote to James Madison that there was no way to deal with Henry, "except to ardently pray for his imminent death."

 Henry and Madison had their showdown during the Convention, with Henry failing to convince the other delegates.
 Madison handled the debate the way he approached his other work—with a level of preparedness comparable to a trial lawyer's.